vkbo/OsirisAnalysis/Readme.txt

     no point having an independant function.
   - Merged function fPlasmaPosition into OsirisType.
 It too needs an OsirisData object, but fits better with OsirisType because ut also depends on the current time dump.
+  - OsirisData now accepts data files with non-standard species names.
+In theory.
+Not tested.

   Version 1.1
   - Significant updates to GUI